SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-gradle.md

 ## Passing manual properties / overriding defaults
-The SonarScanner for Gradle adds a SonarQubeExtension extension to project and its subprojects, which allows you to configure/override the analysis properties.
+The SonarScanner for Gradle adds a SonarExtension extension to project and its subprojects, which allows you to configure/override the analysis properties.
 ```
 // in build.gradle
-sonarqube {
+sonar {
     properties {
         property "sonar.exclusions", "**/*Generated.java"
     }
 }
 ```
-SonarQube properties can also be set from the command line, or by setting a system property named exactly like the SonarQube property in question.
+Sonar properties can also be set from the command line, or by setting a system property named exactly like the Sonar property in question.
 This can be useful when dealing with sensitive information (e.g. credentials), environment information, or for ad-hoc configuration.

 ```
-gradle sonarqube -Dsonar.host.url=http://sonar.mycompany.com -Dsonar.verbose=true
+gradle sonar -Dsonar.host.url=http://sonar.mycompany.com -Dsonar.verbose=true
 ```

 While certainly useful at times, we recommend keeping the bulk of the configuration in a (versioned) build script, readily available to everyone.
-A SonarQube property value set via a system property overrides any value set in a build script (for the same property).
+A Sonar property value set via a system property overrides any value set in a build script (for the same property).
 When analyzing a project hierarchy, values set via system properties apply to the root project of the analyzed hierarchy.
 Each system property starting with `sonar.` will be taken into account.